EazyXxX/business-card/README.md

 This project is just a simple one-page landing.
 You can click buttons, swipe photos and screenshots, follow links.
 Text cannot be selected (except for e-mail).

+The initial code of this app is located inside the *front* folder.

+Actual link to my CV web-page: https://eazyxxx.github.io/business-card/

 *Ru*
 # Приветствую!